IRM Taxonomy 1-2-1

 Do I get a student membership?

-When you enrol on any of the Certificates you will automatically be registered as a student member of the IRM for the duration of the qualification, or until you complete the course - whichever comes first.
+When you enrol on any of the Certificates you will automatically be registered as a student member of the IRM for the duration of the qualification, or until you complete the certificate - whichever comes first.

 (This doesn’t apply if you are already a member of the IRM in a higher membership grade).